DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/tokens/authentication/jwt.md

 {{% /notice %}}

 ## Authentication using a private key JWT
-On the client side the, the caller must first generate the JWT, and then send it on the *assertion* body field:
+On the client side, the caller must first generate the JWT, and then send it on the *assertion* body field:

 ```
 POST /connect/token